Haydengalyeanbiz/Haydengalyeanbiz/README.md

 ## ✨ A Glimpse into My Projects
 ##### Here’s where the magic happens—take a peek at some of my favorite creations:

+#### 8Bit Gaming: 8Bit is a modern eCommerce platform dedicated to video game enthusiasts.
+It combines the nostalgia of retro gaming with sleek, contemporary design.
+Built with React and Redux, the site allows users to browse, purchase, and review a wide variety of video games, consoles, and accessories.

 ##### Planet Airbnb: An intergalactic twist on vacation rentals, where users can book stays on far-off planets.
 Powered by React and Redux, this project is a testament to my ability to combine technical skills with out-of-this-world creativity.

 ##### Cosmic Cartoons: A collection of custom SVG planets like Saturn and Mars, designed with a playful touch.
 This project merges my love for visual art and coding, offering a fun, interactive experience that’s both educational and entertaining.